Renée Simonsen: Modeling

+Authorship

 In October 2003 she published her first children's book, entitled Karlas kabale.
 In 2006 her children's book Anthony Greenwood was nominated for the Danish book-prize "Orla" and she was awarded with "The Most Dynamic Women" award by cosmetic company Clarins for her social engagement at Plan Denmark.

-In August 2007, Simonsen released her first novel "Tirsdag formiddag" (Tuesday Morning).
+In August 2007, Simonsen released her first novel Tirsdag formiddag (Tuesday Morning).
 She followed this with a second adult novel "Dømt til Frihed"(Sentenced to Freedom) in 2010.

 In October 2014 her biography was published in Denmark by Politikens Forlag.
 The book is written by Simonsen herself and journalist Andreas Fugl Thøgersen, while many others such as Eileen Ford, John Taylor, her parents, sisters, best friend, her husband Thomas Helmig and many others make a contribution to the book.

-Simonsen continues to write a weekly column in the Danish "Femina" magazine.
+Simonsen continues to write a weekly column in the Danish Femina magazine.